e-Commerce Growth in India –Challenges Funding, Growth Stats, trends and Ocean of Opportunities

 With around 1.25 billion populations out of which internet penetration is only 19% India has enormous opportunities for commerce.
 Besides being such a big marketplace (attracting global eCommerce players and investors) it has own challenges.

-2. Consumer prefer COD (Cash on delivery): Due to trust deficiency; still lots of people don’t prefer to use a credit / debit card or internet banking methods for transaction, rather they opt for “Cash on Delivery” which is risky and leads less business margin.
+2. Consumers prefer COD (Cash on delivery): Due to trust deficiency, lots of people don’t prefer to use a credit/debit card or internet banking methods for the transaction, rather they opt for “Cash on Delivery” which is risky and leads less business margin.

 3. Payment gateways Inefficiency: Consumers usually experience a high failure rate of payment gateways.
-Usually once a customer does not reattempt after a transaction failure.
-It leads to loss of businesses.
+Usually, once a customer does not reattempt after a transaction failure.
+It leads to the loss of businesses.

 5. Feature phones still rule the roost: Majority of the population resides in villages and rural areas where the majority of residents use feature phones, not smartphones.
 However, this shift is being changed and with a steady rate it is growing up.

 6. Reliable Logistic and Supply Chain: India is a large country which has thousands of cities and areas which are not easily accessible.
-Though the Metropolitan cities and other major urban centers have not issue with supply chain, but the attraction lies in market size due to its large population.
-Through eCommerce consumer want to buy a product in not just efficient manner but also expect to get it delivered at their place in least possible time.
+Though the Metropolitan cities and other major urban centers have not to issue with the supply chain, the attraction lies in market size due to its large population.
+Through eCommerce consumers want to buy a product is not just efficient manner but also expect to get it delivered at their place in least possible time.

 Key Drivers of eCommerce sector growth in India:

-- There is a massive growth in Internet and 3G Penetration:
+- There is a massive growth in the Internet and 3G Penetration: